Sosland Director of the Harvard College Writing Program

 Research and Writing Interests: Nineteenth-century literature, theory of the novel, religion and literature

-Ryan Napier holds an M.A.R. from Yale Divinity School and will receive his Ph.D. in English from Tufts University in 2020.
-His dissertation examines liberalism and religion in the nineteenth-century novel.
+Ryan Napier holds a PhD from Tufts University and an M.A.R. from Yale Divinity School.
+His research interests include the novel, liberalism, and religion.
 A book of his short fiction, Four Stories about the Human Face, is available from Bull City Press.

 Emilie J. Raymer

 Research and Writing Interests: the modern life and environmental sciences, evolutionary theory, intellectual history, philosophy

 Emilie holds graduate degrees from Johns Hopkins University and the University of Chicago.
 Her scholarly interests include the development of the modern life sciences, evolutionary theory, the environmental humanities, and the philosophy of science.
 She worked for the National Academy of Sciences before she began her doctorate.
 At Harvard, she teaches writing courses on biomedical and environmental ethics, and she serves as the faculty co-director of the Writing and Public Service Initiative.